 We keep costs down by running a lean program that utilizes committed volunteers.
 Our highly successful growth model has enabled us to expand year after year.
-Bedside Magic is now in nine children’s hospitals in Chicago and in two new cities: Cleveland, Ohio and Ann Arbor, Michigan.
+Bedside Magic programs are in thirteen children’s hospitals in Chicago, IL, Cleveland, Ohio, and Ann Arbor, Michigan.

 Your initial financial support of Bedside Magic in your city will lead to a sustainable program that continues to grow.
 Your legacy will be a program that touches the lives of young patients for generations to come.

 Building a program that recruits, screens and certifies volunteers to perform the important role of working with children requires strict adherence to multiple processes.

 We source Hospital Magician candidates through a proven, inexpensive recruitment model.
 Each candidate is interviewed and must pass a thorough background screening.
 Candidates receive certification as Hospital Magicians only after they successfully complete our intensive three-month Magic University training program.
 To retain Hospital Magicians over the long term, Open Heart Magic provides ongoing support, training and annual reviews, while always cultivating the sense of belonging to a very special community.
 The end result is a group of highly motivated volunteers who are passionate about making a difference in kids’ lives.